Iggy Azalea’s Boyfriend LJay Currie Can’t Keep His Hands Off Her Almost Naked Derrière

 It was way back in June of last year that the blonde recording artist and her LA Laker basketball star fiancé split, and since then it seems that the bombshell has had no shortage of male enquirers.
 LJay Currie is now the third man for the Aussie after her split form the NBA star.
 She has previously been linked to a romantic relationship with rapper French Montana as early as September last year but has since moved away from that old flame.

-Iggy took to social media last June to lambaste her ex Nick in a series of tweets designed to name and shame the Laker’s player, after he was busted for infidelity.
+Iggy took to social media last June to lambaste her ex Nick in a series of tweets designed to name and shame the Laker’s player after he was busted for infidelity.

 “I broke up with Nick because I found out he had brought other women into our home while I was away and caught them on the security footage.”

-Ms. Azalea has recently been putting in the hours in the recording studio working on her second album, Digital Distortion, with The Rascals and will be featuring a mystery female vocalist, rumored to be Fifth Harmonies Dinah Jane.
-Iggy is excited about the album’s launch and is looking forward to the release of the albums single in January.
+Ms. Azalea has recently been putting in the hours in the recording studio working on her second album, Digital Distortion, with The Rascals and will be featuring a mystery female vocalist, rumored to be Fifth Harmony’s Dinah Jane.
+Iggy is excited about the album’s launch and is looking forward to the release of the album’s single in January.